clariusdev/solum/README.md

 # Bluetooth

 Bluetooth Low Energy (BLE) is used to make the initial connection with the Clarius scanner.
-There are two custom services provided:
+There are two custom services provided, which are further broken down into specific characteristics:
-- Power Service (PWS)
+* Power Service __(PWS)__ _(UUID 0x8C853B6A-2297-44C1-8277-73627C8D2ABC)_
+  * Power Published Characteristic _(UUID 0x8C853B6A-2297-44C1-8277-73627C8D2ABD)_
+  * Power Request Characteristic _(UUID 0x8C853B6A-2297-44C1-8277-73627C8D2ABE)_
-- Wi-Fi Information Service (WIS)
+* Wi-Fi Information Service __(WIS)__ _(UUID 0xF9EB3FAE-947A-4E5B-AB7C-C799E91ED780)_
+  * Wi-Fi Published Characteristic _(UUID 0xF9EB3FAE-947A-4E5B-AB7C-C799E91ED781)_
+  * Wi-Fi Request Characteristic _(UUID 0xF9EB3FAE-947A-4E5B-AB7C-C799E91ED782)_

 ## Power Service

-The __PWS__ (UUID 0x8C853B6A-2297-44C1-8277-73627C8D2ABC) is a custom service built by clarius to read and manage the power status of the scanner.
+The __PWS__ is a custom service built by clarius to read and manage the power status of the scanner.

-### Power Published Characteristic:
+### Power Published Characteristic
-Once ready, the device powered status will be published through the __Power Published__ characteristic (UUID 0x8C853B6A-2297-44C1-8277-73627C8D2ABD), and can be read at any point after a BLE connection, as well as subscribed to, and thus a notification will take place when the information has changed.
+Once ready, the device powered status will be published through the _Power Published_ characteristic, and can be read at any point after a BLE connection, as well as subscribed to, and thus a notification will take place when the information has changed.
 The read and notifications should always be 1 byte, with 0 denoting an off state, and 1 denoting an on state.

 To subscribe to the Power Published characteristic, one can write 0100 to the characteristic's Client Characteristic Configuration Descriptor (CCCD), allowing the scanner to send out notifications to the connected program.

 ### Power Request Characteristic
-To power on or off the device, the __Power Request__ characteristic (UUID 0x8C853B6A-2297-44C1-8277-73627C8D2ABE) can be written to.
+To power on or off the device, the _Power Request_ characteristic can be written to.
 Writing 0x00 to the characteristic will power the device off, and writing 0x01 will power the device on.

 ## Wi-Fi Information Service
-The __WIS__ (UUID 0xF9EB3FAE-947A-4E5B-AB7C-C799E91ED780) is a custom service built by Clarius to read and manage the Wi-Fi network once the scanner is powered up and ready.
+The __WIS__ is a custom service built by Clarius to read and manage the Wi-Fi network once the scanner is powered up and ready.
 A scanner is typically in a ready state when the LED has stopped flashing and is solid blue.

 ### Wi-Fi Published Characteristic
-Once ready, the current Wi-Fi network information will be published through the __Wi-Fi Published__ characteristic (UUID 0xF9EB3FAE-947A-4E5B-AB7C-C799E91ED781), and can be read at any point after a BLE connection, as well as subscribed to, and thus a notification will take place when the information has changed.
+Once ready, the current Wi-Fi network information will be published through the _Wi-Fi Published_ characteristic, and can be read at any point after a BLE connection, as well as subscribed to, and thus a notification will take place when the information has changed.
 If the service reads back "N/A" it typically means the scanners has not finished booting to a ready state.

 To subscribe to the Wi-Fi Published characteristic, one can write 0100 to the characteristic's Client Characteristic Configuration Descriptor (CCCD), allowing the scanner to send out notifications to the connected program.